-For the launch of Collective Intimacy at The Showroom, Boswell presents Mothering Memory, a new performance departing from her piece The Matter of Memory from 2014 featured in .
+This new performance commission departed from her piece The Matter of Memory from 2014.
 This immersive multimedia installation drew from conversations with both her parents about their memories of Kenya, with audiences invited to discover hidden narratives about family, love, and delicate senses of belonging amidst the backdrop of Kenya's violent colonial history.
-In this site-specific live re-telling, Boswell responds to Theaster Gates’s ethos of collaboration alongside The Showroom's commitment to communal knowledge, igniting her mother's original transcript in a harmonic act of re-receiving messages from the past with a new reflection on intergenerational memory, Black womanhood, emancipation passages, and what exists between.
+In this site-specific live re-telling, Boswell responds to The Showroom's ethos of collaboration and commitment to communal knowledge, igniting her mother's original transcript in a harmonic act of re-receiving messages from the past with a new reflection on intergenerational memory, Black womanhood, emancipation passages, and what exists between.

-Phoebe Boswell (b.
-1982) was born in Nairobi to a Kikuyu mother and British Kenyan father, brought up in the Arabian Gulf, and now living and working in London, makes work anchored to a restless state of diasporic consciousness.
+Phoebe Boswell was born in Nairobi to a Kikuyu mother and British Kenyan father, brought up in the Arabian Gulf, and now living and working in London, makes work anchored to a restless state of diasporic consciousness.
 Her work has been exhibited widely, including Tiwani Contemporary and Autograph London, SAPAR Contemporary, New York; Sundance Film Festivals, Göteborg International Biennial for Contemporary Art 2015, and Biennale de l’Image en Mouvement 2016, amongst others.
 She received the Future Generation Art Prize's Special Prize in 2017, consequently exhibiting in the Collateral Events programme at the 57th Venice Biennale.
-Boswell will unveil a new large-scale public moving image work in Geneva in December 2019, and a solo exhibition at New Art Exchange, Nottingham - postponed opening dates until further notice considering the ongoing Covid-19 situation.
+Boswell will unveil a new large-scale public moving image work in Geneva and a solo exhibition at New Art Exchange, Nottingham - postponed opening dates until further notice considering the ongoing Covid-19 situation.